Emission reductions: the countries doing the ‘dirty work’ for Switzerland

 The most recent was signed in May with Kenya.
 Three additional countries will be announced during COP30 in Brazil, according to Swiss climate ambassador Felix Wertli.

-However, the path from a bilateral agreement to the actual exchange of ITMOs .
+However, the path from a bilateral agreement to the actual exchange of ITMOs is long and complex.
 Out of around 90 project ideas, the Federal Office for the Environment (FOEN) has so far approved only six.
 Another 28 are currently under evaluation.

 Among the most advanced are an electric bus project in ThailandExternal link – the first in the world to generate ITMOs – and a clean cookstove initiative in GhanaExternal link.
 So far, these have allowed Switzerland to obtain, respectively, 1,916 and 11,733 ITMOs.
 Another 60,000 will follow by the end of the year, according to FOEN vice director Reto Burkard.